kojima-hi/PC_Setting/mac/README.md

 - Update `Xcode` and `Command Line Tools for Xcode`
   - Don't update through AppStore, it's too slow.
 Download it from official web page.
 Find article about it on web.

+- Check well work of gcc and gfortran
+  - Use files in ./example/

 ## Device
 ### HHKB
 #### On type mismatch (e.g. command button is pushed then backquote is printed) in combination with Karabiner-Elements with Japanese array keyboard